astroflash-frb/burst_analyzer/README.md

 # burst_analyzer
-Interactive tool to read in burst.fil, zap rfi, and calculate burst properties.
+This is an interactive tool to read in burst snippet in filterbank format, zap RFI, and calculate burst properties.

+# Usage
+python CLASSY_burst_analyzer.py -b burst.fil -d 123 -t NRT -v